salmazahraaf/open-cluster-with-HDBSCAN/README.md

 # open-cluster-with-DBSCAN

-<p align = "justify">  In this workshop, we will determine the cluster members of an open cluster using Hierarchical Density-Based Spatial Clustering of Applications with Noise (HDBSCAN).
+<p align = "justify">  In this project, we will determine the cluster members of an open cluster using Hierarchical Density-Based Spatial Clustering of Applications with Noise (HDBSCAN).
 The open cluster data that will be used is NGC 752 from Gaia Early Data Release 3 (eDR3). </p>

 ## 1. Introduction